-Fishballs are small balls made with the steamed fish meat, grated carrots, spring onions, chopped onions, chopped garlic, mixed well in a large bowl with seasoning like pepper and salt.
-The mixture is made in small balls and is usually boiled or deep-fried.
+Fishballs are small balls made with the steamed fish meat, grated carrots, spring onions, chopped onions, chopped garlic, mix well in a large bowl with seasoning like pepper and salt.
+The mixture is made as small balls and is usually boiled or deep-fried.
 This snack is an Asian cuisine which originated from China.
 How these balls are made were modified through time in simpler versions.
 In the Philippines, fishballs is a popular type of deep-fried street food which is cheap and chewy, and comes with a fishball sauce.
 It is commonly eaten as a merienda or snack.
 Fish ball ingredients are locally available in Philippines.

 HOMEMADE FISHBALLS WITH SAUCE